vashman/data_pattern/README.md

-Data Model
+Data Pattern
 ==========================================================================
-status: Open Alpha
+status: Open Alpha Development

 Data model aims to make database input / output simple and extensible.
 It accoplish this by seperating the query language from the underlying data